microchip-pic-avr-examples/pic18f56q71-opamp-metal-detector-mplab-mcc/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Proximity Metal Detector Using an Operational Amplifier (OPA) — User Case for PIC18F56Q71 Microcontroller with MCC Melody
+# Proximity Metal Detector Using an Operational Amplifier (OPA) — Use Case for PIC18F56Q71 Microcontroller with MCC Melody

 This application uses an inductive sensor consisting of one capacitor and one inductive sensor placed in parallel.
 This application note shows how a proximity metal detector can be designed using the integrated OPA of the PIC18F Q71 family.